madebits/madebits.github.io/r/linux-csman.md

 sudo csman create /dev/sdc1 secret.bin -c -ck -ap @foo -i e -k ---
 ```

 In this example, session password will be echoed and user password for *secret.bin* will be read from session slot *@foo*.
-The `-c` option clears the terminal screen after password entry (`cskey.sh` invocation).
+The `-c` option clears the terminal screen after password entry (after `cskey.sh` invocation).

 Apart of `cryptsetup -s 512 -h sha512` options that are hard-coded, you can pass other `cryptsetup` options via `-co ... ---` (outer layer) and `-ci ... ---` (inner layer).
 The `-s` option tells `csman.sh` to only use one (outer AES) encryption layer.

 ### Using Containers

 `cryptsetup` requires names for devices and `csman.sh` follows same convention.
 The container names are prefixed with `csm-`.
 You can specify names in command and options either with `csm-` prefix, or without it.
-If you specify no name, a random one one is generated and printed out.
 The name is used as part of mount folder.
-If you want to have a known fixed path to copy files consider specifying a name when opening the container using `-n name` option.
+If you want to have a pre-known path to copy files consider specifying a name when opening the container using `-n name` option.
+If you specify no name, a random one one is generated and printed out by *open* command.

 The open command is `open` or `o`: